swapniel99/erav1s7/README.md

     - Test Accuracy = 99.53
 ### Analysis:
     - Crossed 99.4 for first time and test loss is fluctuating.
-    - Time to add an LR scheduler.
+    - Time to add an LR scheduler to stabilise test loss.

 ## Model 7:
 ### Target: